argilla-io/distilabel/docs/sections/how_to_guides/index.md

     ---

     LLMs are the core of your tasks.
-They can be used to outline behavior local or remote models.
+They are used to integrate with local models or remote APIs.

     [:octicons-arrow-right-24: Define LLMs](basic/llm/index.md)